cch71/T27FundraisingWebAppManual/content/docs/admin_features.md

 When all the numbers appear to be correct, click the __Save and Release Funds__ button to finalize and tell the system that the fundraiser is complete for the season.

+This popup dlg should display once it is done submitting.
+Do not navigate away until this dlg appears or an error dlg shows up.

+{{< figure src="images/admin/AdminCloseoutSubmittedDlg.png" >}}

+__IF YOU DO NOT SEE THE BELOW POPUP CONTACT APP DEV (Craig Hamilton).__

-After this point only an Administrator may change any of the orders, spreaders, etc... in the system.
+_After this point only an Administrator may change any of the orders, spreaders, etc... in the system._